bk408/LifeLayer/README.md

 This will start the Vite development server.
 You can then access the application in your browser at http://localhost:5173.

+# Server for Redux E-commerce Store
+This is the backend server for the Redux e-commerce store, built using Express.js.

+# Dependencies
+The server depends on the following libraries:

+Express: Minimal web framework for Node.js.
+CORS: Middleware for enabling Cross-Origin Resource Sharing.
+Stripe: Stripe API for payment processing.
+Nodemon: Utility for automatically restarting the server during development.

+Installation
+1. Navigate to the project folder: cd server

+2. Install the required dependencies: npm install

+3. Running the Server
+To run the server in development mode (with automatic restarts using nodemon), use: npm run dev

 # User Guide for the Application

 Welcome to the user guide for the product website!
 This guide will help you navigate the key features, including filtering, sorting, and language-switching options.